ucsd-cse11-s20/ucsd-cse11-s20.github.io/pa4/index.md

 this PA.

 ## FAQ
-1. In class ReplyTweet, should be field replyTo be a TextTweet object instead of a Tweet?
+1. In class `ReplyTweet`, should be field `replyTo` be a `TextTweet` object instead of a `Tweet`?
-- replyTo field should be of type Tweet, because you can reply to any Tweet.
+- `replyTo` field should be of type `Tweet`, because you can reply to any `Tweet`.
 See the sidenote in the writeup, "A Twitter-specific pattern is writing a “thread” by replying to one's own Tweets repeatedly."
 Having replyTo as a Tweet object helps us achieve the "thread" function.

-2. If replyTo is a Tweet, how can I use the fields, like author, inside it?
+2. If `replyTo` is a `Tweet`, how can I use the fields, like `author`, inside it?
-- Let’s think about the examples in Lecture 7 — how do UnionRegion and IntersectRegion work if they don't know which specific type the two Region fields have?
-How did they avoid needing to see use the center field of CircRegion, or the upperLeft field of RectRegion?
+- Let’s think about the examples in Lecture 7 — how do `UnionRegion` and `IntersectRegion` work if they don't know which specific type the two `Region` fields have?
+How did they avoid needing to see use the `center` field of `CircRegion`, or the `upperLeft` field of `RectRegion`?

-3. Should class ReplyTweet implement Tweet?
+3. Should class `ReplyTweet` implement `Tweet`?
 - Yes, and the writeup has been updated to explicitly say that.

 4. Why is the autograder producing this error “…” for me?